ukatc/AtLAST_sensitivity_calculator/docs/source/user_guide/usage.rst

-Python Package Usage
+Using the AtLAST Sensitivity Calculator
 ====================

-The Sensitivity Calculator may be used as a standalone package in your Python code.
-See the :doc:`Installation Guide <python_package_installation>` for information on setting up an isolated environment for your work and installing the Sensitivity Calculator package.
+The AtLAST sensitivity calculator may be used at the command line or from within Python.
+See the :doc:`Installation Guide <python_package_installation>` for information on installing the sensitivity calculator and creating a conda environment with the required python packages.

 .. _input data: